docker/docs/integration_tests.md

-Hint: If you're using your own AWS setup, make sure the Docker Machine security group allows port 443 from anywhere, otherwise the tests will fail to access Orca.
+Hint: If you're using your own AWS setup, make sure the Docker Machine security group allows port 443 from anywhere, otherwise the tests will fail to access UCP.
 Also make sure that all ports are allowed from the internal network for join to work.
 Our common service account already has this set up.